Rayz357/Comp-Neuro/README.md

 - Visualize data and model fit in multiple dimensions
 - Fit polynomial regression models of different complexity
 - Plot and evaluate the polynomial regression fits

+# 8-1:
+## Tutorial 5:bias-variance trade-off
+- Bias-Variance Trade-off:
+We need to strike the right balance between bias and variance.
+Ideally we want to find a model with optimal model complexity that has both low bias and low variance
+Too complex models have low bias and high variance.
+Too simple models have high bias and low variance.
+## Tutorial 6: Model Selection: Cross-validation
+We need to use model selection methods to determine the best model to use for a given problem.
+Cross-validation focuses on how well the model predicts new data.